How To Prepare Financially for Hurricane Season

-Due to coronavirus, many of us have already stocked up on extra items.
-However, if you need to stock up on bottled water, batteries or nonperishable food items, start early.
+If you need to stock up on bottled water, batteries or nonperishable food items, start early.
 Look for sales and buy over time to ease the strain on your wallet.
 Create a savings plan for extras to help you budget.
-Also, make sure to have masks or face coverings for you and your family in case you.

 CHECK INSURANCE COVERAGE.

 Look over insurance policies for your house, car or the apartment you rent to make sure you have enough coverage for an emergency.
 Review what is covered and what is not.
 Make sure you understand your deductible, and whether you potentially need flood insurance.